If you are fascinated and intrigued by human behaviour, a career in psychology is the right choice for you.

-The blog contains all the information on how to become a psychologist in Australia, including an overview of the study pathways, registration, and experiences required to pursue a psychologist's exciting and varied career.
+The blog contains all the information on how to become a registered, licenced, and clinical psychologist in Australia, including an overview of the study pathways, registration, and experiences required to pursue a psychologist's career.

 Psychologists play a significant role in society by helping people overcome challenges and improve their everyday lives.
 They use scientific methods and study human behaviour associated with how people feel and think.
 Often they assist and provide treatment to people experiencing mental health disorders or grief.

 Furthermore, psychologists offer support, guidance, and advice on various issues, including substance abuse, learning difficulties, relationship problems, and other problematic behaviours.

 Psychologists may work in places such as hospitals, schools, prisons, community health services, courts, private practices, and businesses.